UFC Live: Vera vs Jones: Predictions & Analysis

 A few statistical edges stand out.
 Santos throws significantly more leather — a 2.3 sig. strike per minute gap.
 Gonzaga is far more active with takedowns, averaging 4.7 more per 15 minutes.
 Santos has tighter striking defense, making opponents miss more often.

 The Pick: Junior Dos Santos over Gabriel Gonzaga.
-We're leaning Santos here at 73%, a solid but not overwhelming edge.
+The model is firm on this one: Santos at 81%.

 Cheick Kongo